jackbuehner/gmail-dark-modifications/README.md

 1. Create a pull request

 ## Update Notes
+v2.5.0
+- added control for card and window border radius
+- switched quick compose to use same method for making text dark as email viewer

 v2.4.0
 - switched to lighter default accent color for increased contrast (applies to accent text and button colors)
 - switched button text to be dark colored for increased contrast